-For the purposes of SFDR, the Fund qualifies as a financial product, however the Fund does not classify as an Article 8 Fund or an Article 9 Fund.
+For the purposes of SFDR, the Funds qualify as financial products.
+None of the Funds are classified as an Article 8 Fund or an Article 9 Fund.

-The Funds’ investment objectives and policies require that the Funds invest substantially all of its assets in the Master Fund (as defined the Funds’ supplement) and, as such, SFS in its capacity as the Funds’ Investment Manager does not exercise a meaningful degree of discretion as regards the investment of the Funds’ assets.
-As the extent to which SFS in its capacity as the Investment Manager exercises discretionary investment management power is limited in this way, (i) SFS in its capacity as the Investment Manager does not specifically consider Sustainability Risks in its investment decision making, (ii) SFS in its capacity as the Investment Manager does not consider the potential adverse impacts of its investment decisions on Sustainability Factors and (iii) the investments underlying the Funds do not take into account the EU criteria for environmentally sustainable economic activities.
+The Park Avenue Funds’ investment objectives and policies require that each Park Avenue Fund invest substantially all of its assets in the Master Fund (as defined in the Park Avenue Funds’ supplement) and, as such, SFS in its capacity as the Park Avenue Funds’ Investment Manager, does not exercise a meaningful degree of discretion as regards the investment of the Park Avenue Funds’ assets.
+As the extent to which SFS in its capacity as the Investment Manager exercises discretionary investment management power is limited in this way, (i) SFS in its capacity as the Investment Manager does not specifically consider Sustainability Risks in its investment decision making, (ii) SFS in its capacity as the Investment Manager does not consider the potential adverse impacts of its investment decisions on Sustainability Factors and (iii) the investments underlying the Park Avenue Funds do not take into account the EU criteria for environmentally sustainable economic activities.

 This information is provided solely for the purposes of SFS’ and Sector Theta’s compliance with the provisions of the SFDR.
 The information contained herein is subject to change at any time without notice.
 Subject to the legal structure of the relevant fund, any issue and allotment of shares in funds managed by SFS and Sector Theta (as applicable) is subject to the provisions of the respective fund’s prospectus and the supplement thereto and any application for shares in such funds shall be based solely on the information contained in such documentation and the most recent annual and/or semi-annual report of the fund and shall be made pursuant to the terms of the respective application form.